DirectX-Vulkan/Vulkan/README.md

 Finally, while optional, it's recommended to install the extension `GLSL Language Integration`.
 This will mostly be needed for syntax higlighting, but is also usefull for a few other things.

+# Getting the project running

+The project accept 0 or 4 args.
+Where with 0 args the default values will be taken.
+1. reference naam for the generated benchmark file.
+2. runtime of the benchmark.
+3. model path.
+4. texture path.

+If the project won't boot, double check the spelling and cases from your model.

 # Credits
 Original tutorial used: https://vulkan-tutorial.com